Thehan-Andaramana/Altrium-CRM/meetings/Meeting(08-23-26).md

 ---
 ## Discussion

-- Defined scoring criteria: engagement, source, company size.
+- Built the HOT/COLD status display on the lead view.
-- Discussed prioritization display in the UI.
+- Built the "request status change" form (reason field + submit) for Sales Representatives.
-- Reviewed scoring update triggers.
+- Wired the frontend to the new lead/approval endpoints.

 ---
 ## Decisions

-- Adopt a weighted scoring model for lead prioritization.
+- Frontend branch merged with backend after integration check.

 ---
 ## Completed

-- Lead scoring criteria finalized.
+- Lead status UI implemented and connected to the API.